doomvox/raku-study/notes/meeting_2021jun13.md

     3.  is this the canonical <:Find> repo?  brian d foy has one, too:

         <https://github.com/tadzik/File-Find>

+        1. TODO open issue / submit pull request to Mu the name and exclude arguments

 2. Ralph Mellor conceeds junction "precedence" can be confusing&#x2026;